ACGME-Gold DeWitt (Bud) C. Baldwin, Jr. Award

 What are some of the best ways to enhance the compassionate practice of medicine?
 How do you make sure the culture of an institution values caring?
 This is the first in a series of interviews with the three winners of the 2017 DeWitt C. Baldwin, Jr. Award.
-By highlight their practices for teaching and implementing compassionate, collaborative, and scientifically excellent practice, we hope to share and facilitate widespread adoption of replicable humanistic education and practice.
+The second interview focused on honoree Vanderbilt University Medical Center, and the third on Virginia Commonwealth University.
+By highlighting their practices for teaching and implementing compassionate, collaborative, and scientifically excellent practice, we hope to share and facilitate widespread adoption of replicable humanistic education and practice.

 A Joint Venture

 The Baldwin Award is jointly sponsored by the Arnold P. Gold Foundation and the Accreditation Council for Graduate Medical Education (ACGME), and named for Dr. Bud Baldwin, a pioneer in inter-professional education and collaborative practice.
 The award recognizes accredited residency and fellowship sponsors that foster supportive and humanistic environments for medical education and patient care, contributing to the personal and professional development of learners.

 Of the 60 institutions invited to apply for this award, six were selected as finalists and participated in an on-site visit.
 During the site-visit, each institution exhibited their humanistic culture through interviews with leadership, residents, nurses, administrative, technical, and other staff.
 The awardees demonstrated a shared commitment to exceed the accepted standards of care.
 The winners had created impressive institutional cultures that promoted wellness without stigmatization.
 One important question kept coming to mind: how did they manage to do this so well?